Wjerry5/LLMTM/README.md

 To address this trade-off, we propose a simple yet effective structure-aware dispatcher that considers both the dynamic graph's structural properties and the LLM's cognitive load to intelligently dispatch queries between the standard LLM prompting and the more powerful agent.
 Our experiments demonstrate that the structure-aware dispatcher effectively maintains high accuracy while reducing cost.

+The arXiv link to the extended version with appendix: https://arxiv.org/abs/2512.22266

 ## Benchmark

 We implement and evaluate four prompting techniques (including zero/one-shot and zero/one-shot Chain-of-Thought) across nine LLMs, encompassing closed-source models like o3, Deepseek-R1, and GPT-4o-mini, as well as open-source models such as openPangu-Embedded-7B-DeepDiver, DeepSeek-R1-Distill-Qwen-7B, DeepSeek-R1-Distill-Qwen-14B, DeepSeek-R1-Distill-Qwen-32B, Qwen2.5-32B, and QwQ-32B.
 We have open-sourced our code for all ten tasks, which are grouped into three levels: Level 0 (Fundamental Dynamic Graph Understanding), Level 1 (Single-Temporal Motif Recognition), and Level 2 (Multi-Temporal Motif Identification).